grafana/loki/docs/sources/setup/install/helm/install-scalable/_index.md

 <!--TODO - Update when meta-monitoring chart releases-->

 It is not recommended to run scalable mode with `filesystem` storage.
+For the purpose of this guide, we will use MinIO as the object storage to provide a complete example.

 **Prerequisites**